ccollicutt/ccollicutt.github.io/_posts/2023-07-30-chain-link-kubernetes-python-application.md

 loadgenerator                              1/1     Running   0               23m
 zipkin-deployment-69c4598df6-js95l         1/1     Running   209 (16m ago)   99d
 ```

+Each deployment is a separate "app" that the overall service chain is composed of.
+(Now that I write "service chain" this reminds me of my telecom days.)

 ## What does it look like in Zipkin?